-These are called Scrivener Collections and they can be super useful for organizing your work in various ways without messing up your draft.
+In short, Scrivener Collections can be a super useful way to organize your work in various ways without messing up your master draft.
 Let’s explore.

-To reveal your collections, click the little purple file folder at the top left of your window next to the Binder icon.
+To reveal your collections, click the drop down menu at the top left of your screen, and choose SHOW COLLECTIONS.

 Then, to create your first collection, click the little + symbol next to the word “Collections.”
 Your binder will disappear (don’t worry) and you’ll get something that looks like this: